-On Friday 25 November, the world will once again fall under the Black Friday spell.
-We want to help you avoid the hype, and embrace ethical consumerism.
+On Friday 24 November, the world will once again fall under the Black Friday spell.
+We want to help you avoid the hype, and embrace more conscious consumerism.

 3 questions that will help you avoid the Black Friday hype